-GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling
+The GOP Campaign Against The Trump-Russia Probe Seems To Be Unraveling

 “I don’t know what people are talking about,” he said.
 “Maybe it’s a secret and I just don’t know the secret.
 There’s a movie...Fight Club.
 The first rule of Fight Club is you don’t talk about Fight Club.”

 Ohio Sen. Rob Portman, a member of the Homeland Security Committee, urged fellow Republicans to cool the rhetoric.
-Portman, speaking to CNN, also urged fellow members to trust Mueller and the Senate Intelligence Committee’s investigations and wait until both release their findings to come to any conclusions.
+Portman, speaking to CNN, also told members to trust Mueller and the Senate Intelligence Committee’s investigations and wait until both release their findings to come to any conclusions.

-House Republicans leading the charge against Mueller’s probe now face a decision: either share with the Department of Justice and the FBI a GOP-drafted memo alleging abuse of surveillance laws, or forge ahead with a vote as early as next week to circumvent declassification rules, with the goal of releasing a document Democratic critics call misleading and the Justice Department has warned could endanger national security.
+House Republicans leading the charge against Mueller’s probe now face a decision: Either share with the Department of Justice and the FBI a GOP-drafted memo alleging abuse of surveillance laws, or forge ahead with a vote as early as next week to circumvent declassification rules, with the goal of releasing a document Democratic critics call misleading and the Justice Department has warned could endanger national security.

-The memo, drafted by the staff of House Intelligence Committee chairman Rep. Devin Nunes, has already been shared with the entire House of Representatives, though the underlying documents it apparently cites as evidence have been seen by few.
+The memo, drafted by the staff of House Intelligence Committee chair Devin Nunes, has already been shared with the entire House of Representatives, though the underlying documents it apparently cites as evidence have been seen by few.
 Nunes himself has not seen those documents, according to the letter from the Justice Department, which said that job had been delegated to Rep. Trey Gowdy of South Carolina.

 Advertisement